 Anyone can get osteoarthritis, but it is more common as people age.
 Women are more likely than men to have osteoarthritis, especially after age 50.

-Younger people can also develop osteoarthritis, usually because of a joint injury or problem with how the joint formed.
+Younger people can also develop osteoarthritis, usually because of a joint injury, a problem with joint structure, or a defect in joint cartilage.

 What are the symptoms of osteoarthritis?

 The symptoms of osteoarthritis often begin slowly and usually begin with one or a few joints.
 The common symptoms of osteoarthritis include:

 - Pain when using the joint, which may get better with rest.
 For some people, in the later stages of the disease, the pain may be worse at night.